kalmhq/docs/versioned_docs/version-v0.1.0-alpha.5/guide-logging-for-kalm.md

 title: Logging System
 ---

-For production environment, the features of container level log is obviously not enough.
-Usually, we need a logging system to collection, pipeline, query, analysis logs.
-Viewing the log aggregated at the entire cluster level is a common requirement.
-KALM provide a simple solution out of the box called logging system.
+For production environments, it's common to use a more complex logging system (beyond basic container level logging).
+Often logging systems need to query and collect data, access entire pipelines, and generate analysis logs.
+For this type of advanced aggregated logging across the entire cluster, KALM provides some simple out of the box logging system solutions.

-EFK (Elasticsearch) and PLG (Loki) are the most popular logging system of the moment.
-They have their own advantages.
-Kalm plans to support them both.
+EFK (Elasticsearch) and PLG (Loki) are the most popular logging systems at the moment.
+They each have their own advantages and Kalm supports them both.

 ## Using PLG (Promtail + Loki + Grafana)

 The key component in this stack is Loki.
 Loki has a set of components which are internally referred to as modules.
 Each component spawns a gRPC server for internal traffic and an HTTP/1 server for external API requests.

-There are two ways to deploy Loki, monolithic mode and microservices mode.
+There are two ways to deploy Loki - monolithic mode and microservices mode.

 ### Monolithic mode (single process mode)